rbms-bsc/DCRMR/_pages/Title/Note-on-title.md

 <a name="1.29.1.2">1.29.1.2</a> [Sources of information](/DCRMR/additional-notes/#9011-sources-of-information)

-<a name="1.29.1.3">1.29.1.3</a> Notes on title are required unless qualified by "if considered important."

 ## 1.29.2 RDA definition and scope

 <a name="1.29.2.1">1.29.2.1</a> A note on manifestation that provides information on inaccuracies appearing in titles, complex changes in titles, or on other information relating to a title.